landakram/dart/README.rst

 Of course, Needle isn't just a Flask.
 It's literally just a decorator that takes a keyword arg or lambda expression and queries the model class using it as the primary key.
-That means you can use Needle decorator with any function.
+That means you can use the Needle decorator with any function.

 For more info, check out the source code -- it's 27 lines.